Study systems include

 Smith, RA, Barclay, VC, & Findeis, JL.
 (2011).
 Investigating preferences for mosquito-control technologies in Mozambique with latent class analysis.
 Malaria Journal, 10:200, doi:10.1186/1475-2875-10-200.

-I study how social interactions influence health and well-being.
+I am a quantitative social scientist who studies how social interactions influence health and well-being.
 My research focuses on the communication within and the structural patterns of social interactions, and their influence on a variety of health and wellness issues, including infectious disease (a particularly social health context).
-I have great interest in understanding the systemic diffusion, maintenance, and elimination of beliefs, attitudes, and behaviors that may promote or inhibit health and well-being in domestic and international contexts.
+I also am interested in understanding the systemic diffusion, maintenance, and elimination of beliefs, attitudes, and behaviors that may promote or inhibit health and well-being in domestic and international contexts.

 My specific CIDD-related interests include: